Stephanie-Ash/suburban-walking/README.md

     * The inline block style of wider screens, with text displayed alongside images reverts to text below images block style on smaller screens.
     * Media queries have been added to ensure the site displays well at the transition points between the two styles.
 * Friends and family members were asked to review the site on various mobile devices to determine if the site was suitably responsive.
-    * The iframe maps were discovered to extend beyond the screen due to the fixed width in the html iframe code and this was updated to be more responsive.
+    * The iframe maps were discovered to extend beyond the screen due to the fixed width in the HTML iframe code and this was updated to be more responsive.

 ### Validator Testing